-To lock/unlock, press the button $\ensuremath{\ensuremath{ \ \ \, }}$ or the button $\ensuremath{\ensuremath{ \ \ \, }}$ on the remote control key.
+To lock/unlock, press the button $\ensuremath{\ensuremath{\bowtie}}$ or the button $\ensuremath{\ensuremath{\textcircled{\textbf{0}}}}$ on the remote control key.

 A warning appears on the instrument panel display if the rear lid is open or not properly closed.
-An audible warning is also given if the rear lid is open when the car is driven faster than $6\,\mathrm{km/h^}$.
+An audible warning is also given if the rear lid is open when the car is driven faster than 6 km/h^ .

 - Always close the rear lid properly.
-Risk of accident or injury. - Do not close the rear lid by pushing it down with your hand on the rear window.
+Risk of accident or injury. - The rear lid must not be opened when the reverse or rear fog lights are lit.
+This may damage the tail lights - Do not close the rear lid by pushing it down with your hand on the rear window.
 The glass could smash.
 Risk of injury! - Ensure the rear lid is locked after closing it.
-If not, it may open unexpectedly while driving. - Never allow children to play in or around the vehicle.
+If not, it may open unexpectedly while driving. - If the rear lid is not fully closed, open it with the handle and close it again correctly.
+Do not try to close it by pressing on the surface of the rear lid, as this may damage the surface. - Never allow children to play in or around the vehicle.
 A locked vehicle can be subjected to extremely high and low temperatures, depending on the time of year, thus causing serious injuries/illness.
 It could even have fatal consequences.
-Close and lock both the rear lid and all the other doors when you are not using the vehicle. - Closing the rear lid without observing and ensuring it is clear could cause serious injury to you and to third parties.
+Close and lock both the rear lid and all the other doors when you are not using the vehicle. - .
+Closing the rear lid without observing and ensuring it is clear could cause serious injury to you and to third parties.
 Make sure that no one is in the path of the rear lid. - Never drive with the rear lid open or half-closed, exhaust gases may penetrate into the interior of the vehicle.
-Danger of poisoning! - If you only open the rear lid, do not leave the key inside.
+Danger of poisoning! - .
+If you only open the rear lid, do not leave the key inside.
 The vehicle will not be opened if the key is left inside.